|

 Wages lost GDP share in favour of profits; whilst loss of share was deeper in countries with a higher openness to international trade

 The first edition of this study, to be published every two years clearly asserts that in the 2001 – 2007 period real wages lost ground in their share of GDP in favour employers profits despite the economic expansion climate experienced.
-During the 2001 – 2007 period, inflation was low and the global economy grew 4% in item14real terms.
+During the 2001 – 2007 period, inflation was low and the global economy grew 4% in real terms.
 Nonetheless, wage growth lagged behind economic performance as a whole.
 According to ILO's estimates, real wages only grew 1,9% during 2001-2007, despite the strong recovery of some economies that continue to be or were in transition (Eastern Europe).
 Therefore, the slow wage growth was accompanied by a decline in GDP share in favour of shareholder value.
 Moreover, the ILO identified share of GDP has declined faster in countries with a higher openness to international trade, possibly, the ILO reckons, because openness places a lid on wage demands based on a fear of losing jobs to imports.
 In this way, a "virtuous circle" is deliberately created in favour of domestic companies as well as for transnationals that open operations in these countries or that outsource labour at misery prices.
 Another –rather obvious– consequence that the ILO pinpoints is the increase in inequality.
 As a whole, more than two thirds of the countries included in the ILO's sample suffered wage inequality increases due because top wages took off in some countries and bottom wages fell relative to median wages.
 Also, gender wage inequality recorded meagre improvement if at all.

 The report asserted that, given that the economic context is now much less favourable, the outlook for 2009 is much less optimistic.
 Indeed, in its 2009 update, the ILO confirmed that the economic crisis has been dramatic due to the strong recession that began in the U.S. for a variety of causes –which evolve around financial markets' speculation.
 Thus, as a whole, in the sample of 53 countries, with consistent data, more than one fourth recorded no growth or a fall in real wages.
 In this way, the ILO's outlook for the remainder of the year is that wage conditions will get worse despite the "beginning" of a "possible" economic recovery.

-Click here or on the picture to download the full pdf file.
+Download the full 2008/2009 report Click here or on the picture to download the full pdf file.

 Click here to download ILO's 2009 update on wages in a pdf file.